HEASARC/hark/README.md

 EOF
 ```

-- Why do I not see the most recent observations when I search in `hark`.
+- Why do I not see the most recent observations when I search in `hark`?
 The observation tables are updated continuously as observations are taken.
 Run the `self-update` command inside `hark` to check for and install the most
 recent features and table updates.